donaldboulton/minimal-mistakes/_pages/terms.md

 Currently Michael Rose is affiliate for Amazon and Google Adsense.

-Donald Boulton and this Donald Boulton Website is a Affiliate for Google Adsense.
+Donald Boulton and this [donboulton.com](http://donboulton.com) Website is a Affiliate for Google Adsense.

 What this means for you: